Make-School-Courses/SPD-1.4-Engineering-Careers-Communication-And-Interviewing/Lessons/09-Resume-Lab-II.md

 ## Homework

 - Before next class: Write your Personal Odyssey and be ready to share with a partner
-- By Tuesday, 5/5: Complete the [Outcomes Preparation Tutorial](https://www.makeschool.com/academy/track/outcomes-preparation-2n8) and submit on Gradescope
+- By Monday, 5/4: Complete the [Outcomes Preparation Tutorial](https://www.makeschool.com/academy/track/outcomes-preparation-2n8) and submit on Gradescope